 Joint Boards and Commissions Meeting - Community Diversity Discussion May 7, 6:30-8:30 p.m., City Hall 450 110th Ave.
 NE, Room 1E-108

-This meeting will be an opportunity to discuss the challenges and advantages of a community that is increasingly diverse, and how the opportunity of diversity can influence the future of our community.
+This meeting discusses the challenges and advantages of a community that is increasingly diverse, and how the opportunity of diversity can influence the future of our community.
 The meeting will include a panel of speakers that will talk about their background and what diversity means from their perspective.
 It will also include an opportunity for board and commission members to ask the panel about how diversity affects their areas of board and commission responsibility--i.e. the arts, transportation, land use, parks, the environment and infrastructure.

 An objective of this meeting is to influence policy development of the Comprehensive Plan Update.
 However, it is recognized that diversity is a topic that requires in-depth evaluation to be well understood.
 Fully addressing diversity will require ongoing discussions with the community.
 Hopefully, this joint meeting can further the communitywide discussion.